 A fee deferral indicates a financial arrangement that enables qualified students to register without making the minimum required payment.
 Students who qualify for OSAP or other student loans are usually eligible for a fee deferral.

 Full Course Equivalent (FCE)

-A full course equivalent (FCE) refers to 1.0 credit.
-A full credit course is indicated by a Y designation (e.g., ENG140Y).
-A half course is indicated by an H designation (e.g., MAT135H).
+Full course equivalents (FCE) refer to the number of credits that are within a course.
+A full credit course (1.0 FCE) is indicated by a Y designation (e.g., ENG140Y).
+A half credit course (0.5 FCE) is indicated by an H designation (e.g., MAT135H).

 Grade Point Average (GPA)

-A system used by the Faculty of Arts & Science to determine your academic standing at the end of each session.
+The GPA system is used by the Faculty of Arts & Science to determine your academic standing at the end of each session.

 Cumulative GPA (CGPA)